syncfusion-content/maui-docs/MAUI/DataGrid/export-to-pdf.md

 ## Events

-The SfDataGrid provides you the following events for exporting:
+The SfDataGrid provides the following events for exporting:

-* `RowExporting`: Raised when exporting a row at the execution time.
+* `RowExporting` : This event is raised when exporting a row during execution.
-* `CellExporting`: Raised when exporting a cell at the execution time.
+* `CellExporting` : This event is raised when exporting a cell during execution.

 ### RowExporting

-The `DataGridRowPdfExportingEventHandler` delegate allows customizing the styles of record rows and group caption rows.
-The `RowExporting` event is triggered with `DataGridRowPdfExportingEventArgs` that contains the following properties:
+The `DataGridRowPdfExportingEventHandler` delegate allows for customizing the styles of record rows and group caption rows.
+The RowExporting event is triggered with `DataGridRowPdfExportingEventArgs`, which contains the following properties:

-* `PdfGrid`: Customizes the pdfGrid properties such as `Background`, `CellPadding`, `CellSpacing`, and so on.
+* `PdfGrid`: Customizes the properties of the pdfGrid, such as `Background`, `CellPadding`, `CellSpacing`, and more.
-* `PdfRow`: Specifies the `PDFGridRow` to be exported.
-Customizes the properties of a particular row.
+* `PdfRow`: Specifies the `PDFGridRow` to be exported and allows customization of the properties of a particular row.
-* `Record`: Gets the collection of exported underlying data objects.
+* `Record`: Retrieves the collection of exported underlying data objects.
-* `RowType`: Specifies the row type using `ExportRowType` enum.
-Checks the row type and applies different styles based on the row type.
+* `RowType`: Specifies the row type using the `ExportRowType` enum.
+It checks the row type and applies different styles based on the type.

-You can use this event to customize the properties of the grid rows exported to PDF.
-The following code example illustrates how to change the background color of the record rows and caption summary rows when exporting.
+You can use this event to customize the properties of the grid rows that are exported to PDF.
+The following code example demonstrates how to change the background color of the record rows and caption summary rows during the export process.

 {% tabs %}
 {% highlight c# %}